 14 - Earth Marks Series IV

 Installation shots of the studio, photographed in late 2019.

-As a child growing up in Mount Carmel, Haifa I collected earth fragments - seeds, pods, stones, worms, branches...
-I stored these in a small cave near my house and spent hours assembling and reassembling them and observing the industrious activity of ants whose habitat I invaded.
-Looking back, now I realize that it was my refuge from the world and a place where I held my own communion with nature and land.
+As a child growing up on Mount Carmel, Haifa, I collected objects from the earth: seeds, pods, stones, bones and so on.
+I stored these in a small cave near my house and spent hours assembling and reassembling them.
+Looking back, I now realize that it was my refuge from the world and a place where I held my own communion with nature.